Tellos Agras: Death

 The Ottoman forces, although initially passive and not intervening in Greek-Bulgarian fights, began attacking both, worried by the presence of so many armed bands in the area.
-That led Agras to seek cooperation with the leaders of the Bulgarian forces of the area against the Turks and a meeting was arranged on June 3, 1907 between Agras and his opponent, Captain Zlatan, near the town of Aghia Foteini, 10km north of Naoussa.
+That led Agras to seek cooperation with the leaders of the Bulgarian forces of the area against the Turks and a meeting was arranged on June 3, 1907 between Agras and his opponent, Ivan Zlatanov (Zlatan), near the town of Aghia Foteini, 10km north of Naoussa.
 According to their agreement each group would be unarmed.

-In the event, the Bulgarians came armed and Agras, with his close friend Antonios Mingas were arrested by Zlatan and later hanged on June 7 outside the village of Tekhovo.
+There are contradictory accounts of the events that led to the death of Agras and his ally Mingas.
+Some sources claim that Agras and his companions were intercepted in their way by a group of Aromanian fighters led by Mihail Handuri and brought to Zlatan and to Aromanian band leader Ioryi Mucitano.
+According to this version of events, despite Zlatan's opposition, Mucitano captured Agras and his ally Mingas and they were hanged on 7 June 1907 in an area between the villages of Techovo and Vladovon.

+Another version of events indicates that the meeting with Zlatan and his companions proceeded as planned, with only Agras and Zlatan being armed.
+It is then indicated that once the Bulgarian group realized that Agras's companions had come unarmed as intended, they accused Agras of collaborating with Turkish forces and took him into custody, releasing the rest of his group, with the exception of Mingas, who remained behind.
+As with the other version of events, they were held for several days until being hanged on 7 June 1907.

 The news of his death shocked the local Greek population and his fellow fighters who continued his work and eventually managed to predominate in the area of Giannitsa Lake, after the decisive victory of Captain Amyntas against Zlatan on June 30 in Xeroleivado.

 Legacy

 Tellos Agras is considered to be a martyr of the Greek Struggle for Macedonia and one of its most important and effective band leaders.

 He and his exploits are better known through the pages of the novel Ta Mystika tou Valtou ("The Secrets of the Marsh"), written by Penelope Delta.

 A village in Pella close to the site of his death was named Agras in his honour.

 There is a memorial at the location of his hanging between Karydia and Agras.

 There is a bust of him in Thessaloniki.

-In September 2022, the memorial busts of Argas and of other figures in the Greek Struggle for Macedonia in Edessa were decapitated and vandalized.